 How it works

 Choose a piece of clothing on their website.
 Send in a picture of you which needs to be in line with Carlings’ requirements (e.g. wearing fitted clothes, doing simple poses, hair behind the shoulders).
-A 3D tailor then ‘fits’ the garment to your pose virtually, adjusts the lighting and maps the 3D garment on your photo – done.
+A 3D tailor then ‘fits’ the garment to your pose virtually (they use #clo3d for this part), adjusts the lighting and maps the 3D garment on your photo – done.
 Im going to test this process myself with one of my own 3D garments and compare the results.
 I have been involved in similar projects before, so I am aware of the process.
 However the project goals back then were different, and they were not consumer facing – so this is still next level stuff.

 And the best part of it: all profits go to a non-profit organization called WaterAid, which works on improving water quality all over the world, but especially in areas where there is great need for better/drinkable water quality.
 Which is often the case in garment production countries.